lenoraporter/Learning-Curriculum-Starter-Pack/README.md

 👥 <b>Indirect Mentors, Direct Mentors, Friends, and Communities:</b>
 <br />
 <i>Indirect Mentors are those informal mentors who may or may not know you; however, they provide encouragment or aide in some way.
-Direct mentors are those folks who you have a recurring meeting cadence, those who you have direct access to, and folks who you may spend time pairing programming with.</i>-
+Direct mentors are those folks who you have a recurring meeting cadence, those who you have direct access to, and folks who you may spend time pairing programming with.</i>

+## Learning Plan
+<p>&nbsp;</p>
+📋 What’s the plan?

+🎯 Goal:

 💻 10 Project Ideas:

 1. --
 2. --